whyisjake/grunt-replace/docs/README.md

-# grunt-regex-replace
+# grunt-replace-regex

 > Replace text patterns with [applause](https://github.com/outaTiME/applause).

 ## Fork

-This fork was created from outaTiME/grunt-regex-replace to update insecure dependencies.
+This fork was created from outaTiME/grunt-replace-regex to update insecure dependencies.

 ## Install